-As you can see by the Water Quality Data Table below, our system had no violations.
+As you can see by the Water Quality Data Table on the next page, our system had no violations.
 We have learned through our monitoring and testing that some constituents have been detected; however, Maximum Contaminant Levels (MCLs) are set at very stringent levels.
-The detection levels of contaminants listed below meet or exceed State and Federal regulations for drinking water.
+The detection levels of contaminants listed to the right meet or exceed State and Federal regulations for drinking water.